TahaRostami/taharostami.github.io/README.md

 # Deploy
 1. cd src
+2. remove all files in the 'public' directory
 3. hugo -D --minify --theme book
 4. copy all files in the 'public' folder and paste them into home directory